fssa-batch3/mohammedajmal.iqbol__web_project/README.md

 # my100dayproject

-My Website Used for the students who doesn't know about trading and by this platform they can easily learn about forex trading
+My Website Used for the students who doesn't know anything about trading and by this platform they can easily learn about forex trading

 Problem Statement : https://docs.google.com/document/d/1_Pf7rj0uLbtha-u43U9Gfg2aqMGiZrUlP3q7xX30esU/edit?usp=share_link